How to update Debian packages manually and automatically?

 6. Once the settings have been specified, click on Deploy or Deploy Immediately based on your requirements.

-6) How to upgrade version of Debian?
+6) How to update version of Debian?

 To update Linux Debian to the latest version, follow the steps mentioned below: